TheCloudMage/terraform-aws-s3-module/README.md

 # Outputs

 The template will finally create the following outputs that can be pulled and used in subsequent terraform runs via data sources.
-The outputs will be written to the terraform state file.
+The outputs will be written to the Terraform state file.

 <br>